Consensys/armlet/README.md

 # Molen, a Mythril API client

 Molen is a Node.js client for the Mythril Platform API.
-According to [Final Fantasy Wiki][1], the Molen is an "Extremely rare golem with a body fashioned entirely of the purest mythril".
+According to [Final Fantasy Wiki][1], a Molen is an "Extremely rare golem with a body fashioned entirely of the purest mythril".

 [1]: http://finalfantasy.wikia.com/wiki/Molen